Close Search

 Harvest Reporting

-You can report your harvest by calling 503-947-6101 or by going online to https://odfw.huntfishoregon.com/login.
-Those who failed to report on last year's tags by the deadline will be penalized a $25 fee when they go to purchase a new hunting license.
+You can report your harvest by going online to https://odfw.huntfishoregon.com/login.
+Those who failed to report on 2025 deer and elk tags by the deadline will be penalized a 25% fee by the time you purchase a 2026 hunting license.
+See page 6 of the 2026 regulations for further information.

 Hunt Planning

-ODFW big game hunting maps can be found online at https://myodfw.com/biggame-hunting/areas.
+ODFW big game hunting maps can be found online at https://myodfw.com/big-game-hunting/areas.
+For researching the new eastern deer units go to https://myodfw.com/articles/eastern-oregon-deer-hunt-areas-2026.

 Access